AmirMohammadSaberi99/First_assignment-RT1/README.md

         dist, rot_y = find_token_gold()

         if dist == -1:
-            Print "I don't see any more tokens.
-All boxes are placed!"
             Turn with speed 10 for 1 second else if dist < DISTANCE_THRESHOLD:
             Print "Found it!"